cert-manager/website/content/en/docs/configuration/ca.md

 retrieve them and sign certificates.
 This secret should reside in the same namespace as the `Issuer`, or otherwise in the `Cluster Resource Namespace` in the case of a `ClusterIssuer`.
-The `Cluster Resource Namespace` is defaulted as being the `kube-system` namespace, however can be configured using the `--cluster-resource-namespace` flag on the cert-manager controller component.
+The `Cluster Resource Namespace` is defaulted as being the `cert-manager` namespace, however can be configured using the `--cluster-resource-namespace` flag on the cert-manager controller component.

 Below is an example of a secret resource that will be used for signing.
 Take